GSC syntax

 Loops in GSC can be somewhat similar to C, but may come in different forms.

-• A while loop is a loop that will keep looping while the condition provided is true
+loop is a loop that will keep looping while the condition provided is true - A

-• A for loop is a loop that loops a set amount of times
+loop is a loop that loops a set amount of times - A

 while